-Program staff will host at least one informational Zoom webinar (see details below) to share information about this grant and answer questions about project types, application development, and submission process.
-Afterward, a recording will be available from the project website, along with a Frequently Asked Questions (FAQs) document.
+Program staff hosted an informational webinar to share information about this grant and answer questions about project types, application development, and submission process.
+The recording will be available on the grant website, along with a Frequently Asked Questions (FAQs) document.